CHILI GraFx Federated Single sign-on

 Important: Invitation Only

-Expected behaviour of Federated Single Sign On would be to have user groups in place.
+Expected behaviour of Federated Single Sign-On would be to have user groups in place.
 Today, allowing access to CHILI GraFx, happens through invitation via email.
 As soon as the invitee has accepted the invitation, the invited user will be able to login through the Enterprise Identity Provider.